arfanbinparvez/MC_Polygon_Mod1/README.md

 Modify scripts/transfer.js to handle NFT transfers using the FxPortal Bridge.
 Run the transfer script to move NFTs from Ethereum to Polygon Mumbai.
 Additional Notes
-Ensure you have enough ETH in your Sepolia account to cover gas fees.
+Ensure you have enough ETH in the Sepolia account to cover gas fees.
 Replace placeholder values like <BaseCID> and contract addresses with actual values.
 ## Author
 Arfan